Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/gamedev/pixlcam.page.md

 tags: ["TypeScript", "JavaScript", "Web Development", "Game Development", "2D Camera", "Projects"]
 title: "PixlCam, a 2D Camera Library"
 description: >
     I've just released a 2D camera library for web games, with several camera types.
 Most notable one, which can get influenced by cues in the world and offsets like player movement/aim.
-There's a demo link inside.
+Demo link included.
 image: "pixlcam.png"
 created: "2022-02-04"
 ---